OXID-eSales/paypal-checkout-documentation/configuration.rst

 Example: The item price is 5 euros, the shipping costs are 4 euros.
 The tolerance is far exceeded.

 If PayPal must permanently hold financial reserves because the real shipping costs permanently deviate from the shipping costs that PayPal estimates and that PayPal Express authorizes, then it may become difficult for PayPal to continue to provide you with the PayPal Express payment method.

+To avoid this, bring the authorisation price as close as possible to the final price.

+Exception: If the customer is already registered, the system will use the real shipping costs for the authorisation from the outset.

 |procedure|